This indicator scans the chart for technical formations known as triangles and wedges. Any patterns that are found are marked as either:

 Maximum and minimum width let you to define the scale of patterns which are to be detected from small to large.
-The indicator will form the triangle from the moving average line with the defined smoothing period.
-This filters “price noise” and calculates the triangle position based on an “averaged price”.
+The indicator will use the moving average line as defined to detect the shape.
+This filters “price noise” and calculates the triangle/wedge position based on an “averaged price”.

 Sensitivity will define how “uniform” the triangle can be.
 When this number is very low, the triangle must be more uniform in appearance – the price must fill more of the shape.
 This constraint is loosened, as the sensitivity setting is raised.

 Outlier percentage constrains the variation of price across the formation.
 With a low percentage the price must remain within the shape, with a high percentage this constraint is relaxed.